gallantries/gallantries.github.io/_posts/2021-03-01-smörgåsbord.md

 </figure>

 <!--
 We additionally created <abbr title="Frequently Asked Questions">FAQ</abbr> documents per channel, something we've used heavily in the past.
-Before the event, instructors pre-poulated the FAQ with common questions they expected.
+Before the event, instructors pre-populated the FAQ with common questions they expected.
 During the event, students would ask questions in Slack; if the instructors found them to be common issues they would document them in the FAQ for other students.
 This improved the cross-timezone impact of our event and decreased instructor burden.
 By documenting questions for students in other timezones, they could still benefit from an easy source of answers even in the absence of the instructor or their temporary unavailability.

 We are currently working to improve the GTN framework for frequently asked questions in order to re-integrate all of these superb tutorial FAQ documents back into the training material where they'll be visible and accessible to students of other events.
 -->